blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ---
-title: Watch a drep and get an Alert
+title: Watch an DRep and get an Alert in Telegram
 description: Adder Example 5 - Watch an DRep and get an Alert in Telegram.
 ---